mattjacobs23/transferNLP/README.md

 In this project I utilized a pre-trained GPT-2 model (345M) for the task of Question Answering on the [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) dataset, as well as for text generation on a custom dataset.
 The inference logic is wrapped in a Flask environment, Docker is used to containerize the Flask application, and the Docker container is hosted on an ec2 instance.

-Please visit () to view the final product!
-(Edit: please send me an email at mattjacobs@g.ucla.edu) if you would like the website link, as I am not leaving the ec2 instance running)
+Please visit [this link](http://ec2-18-216-18-180.us-east-2.compute.amazonaws.com/) to view the final product and try it yourself!

+Simply add any context paragraph you like, ask a question, and get a response from the model.

 # OpenAI Citation